Post-Selection Inference for Generalized Linear Models with Many Controls: Introduction

-The aforementioned works as well as the current approach deviate substantially from the traditional approach of performing inference based upon perfect model selection results. \cite{leeb:potscher:hodges} and \cite{potscher:leeb:dpe,potscher,LeebPotscher2005} have shown that such an inference approach is not robust to violations of the ``separation condition", which bounds the magnitude of the non-zero coefficients away from zero.
-The naive post-selection estimators and inference based upon them break down in the sense of failing to achieve $\sqrt{n}$-consistency and asymptotic normality under the failure of the ``separation condition".
-We shall confirm the failure of such naive post-selection procedures in very simple Monte-Carlo experiments.
+The aforementioned works as well as the current approach deviate substantially from the traditional approach of performing inference based upon perfect model selection results. \cite{leeb:potscher:hodges,potscher:leeb:dpe,potscher,LeebPotscher2005} have shown that such traditional/naive inference approach is not robust to violations of the separation condition, which bounds the magnitude of the non-zero coefficients away from zero.
+The naive post selection estimators and inference based upon them break down in the sense of failing to achieve $\sqrt{n}$-consistency and asymptotic normality when the separation condition is violated.
+We shall confirm the failure of such naive post selection procedures in Monte-Carlo experiments.
 In sharp contrast our procedure, by construction, is robust to violation of such assumptions.
-We shall demonstrate this via theoretical results as well as via an extensive set of Monte-Carlo experiments.
-The theoretical results hold uniformly in the class of $s$-sparse models (and can be shown also to hold over approximately sparse models), using arguments similar to those used for linear mean and quantile models in \cite{BelloniChernozhukovHansen2011} and \cite{BelloniChernozhukovKato2013a,BelloniChernozhukovKato2013b}.
+We shall demonstrate this via theoretical results as well as via Monte-Carlo experiments.
+The theoretical results hold uniformly in the class of $s$-sparse models and can be shown also to hold over approximately sparse models, using arguments similar to those used for linear mean and quantile models in \cite{BelloniChernozhukovHansen2011} and \cite{BelloniChernozhukovKato2013a,BelloniChernozhukovKato2013b}.